Broadland Guarding Services – Privacy Notice – Job Applicant

 All hard copy items are kept locked in offices with controlled access.
 Archive material is kept in our designated archive room.
 This room is kept locked with controlled access by only HR or Senior Management personnel.
 The room has a log which must be filled in when it is accessed.

 Digital material is held on either desktop or laptop systems which are stored in offices.
-The servers are located on the 1st floor in a controlled area.
+The servers are located on the 1st floor.
+Access to the servers is restricted to authorised personnel.
+This space also requires a log to be filled in when accessed.

 All hard copy or digital media is retained as per British Standards or other regulatory guidelines.
 Appendix 1 outlines retention guidelines for a majority of the information held.
 Information is held no longer than necessary; once information is no longer required it is either shredded on site or sent to an authorised site for secure disposal.